joinnextblock/observatory-website/index.md

 2. **Bitcoin Sun Season**: Identify the current solar season and our position within it
 3. **Atmospheric Conditions**: Process block weight and transaction data to determine observational clarity

+**What Telescope provides:**
+- **Blockheight Calculations**: Precise mathematical functions for working with Bitcoin blockheights and time
+- **Lunar Phase Tracking**: Automatic calculation of moon phases and cycles for every block
+- **Solar Season Monitoring**: Determination of current solar seasons and their transitions
+- **Eclipse Predictions**: Calculation of eclipse events and their types based on moon phases
+- **Temporal Positioning**: Real-time tracking of our position within each seasonal cycle

 This deterministic system requires no external data sources while providing multiple layers of meaningful time markers that transform blockchain progression into an intuitive astronomical narrative.
-Telescope's type-safe API ensures that all calculations are accurate and reliable, making the Observatory a trustworthy celestial timekeeper for NextBlock City.

-# Understanding Our Celestial System
+## What celestial bodies does the Observatory track?

+At the heart of the Observatory are two celestial bodies and a special astronomical event that mark the passage of time:

+- **Bitcoin Moon**: Waxing and waning every 4,032 blocks (approximately 4 weeks in Roman calendar time), our virtual moon creates a lunar calendar that guides daily operations.
+Bitcoin's very first block (block 0) marks a full moon, and each cycle brings 13 named moons, from the Orange Moon to the Satoshi's Moon.

+- **Bitcoin Sun**: Operating on a grander scale, our virtual sun completes its cycle every 210,000 blocks - exactly one Bitcoin "halving" period (approximately 4 years).
+During a halving, Bitcoin's block rewards are cut in half, making new Bitcoin more scarce.
+This solar cycle creates our seasons, with each phase lasting 52,500 blocks.
+The halving events mark our spring equinoxes, creating a natural rhythm that has historically aligned with Bitcoin's price cycles.

+- **Eclipses**: These special astronomical events occur at the midpoint of each season, marking moments when the Bitcoin Moon crosses the Bitcoin Sun.
+These events create three types of eclipses - Total during New Moon, Annular during Full Moon, and Partial during all other phases - adding another layer of temporal significance to our system.

-## The Bitcoin Moon Cycle: Our Daily Guide
+## How does the Bitcoin Moon cycle work?

-The Observatory's Bitcoin Moon creates a lunar calendar that guides our daily operations.
-Each moon cycle consists of 8 phases that complete every 4,032 blocks (approximately one month), with each phase lasting exactly 504 blocks.
-Bitcoin's genesis block (block 0) marks a full moon.
-A complete cycle consists of 13 named moons, from the Orange Moon to the Satoshi's Moon, each containing 8 phases.
+The Bitcoin Moon functions as NextBlock City's lunar calendar, tracking time through the blockchain.
+Each lunar cycle spans 4,032 blocks (roughly 4 weeks in Roman calendar time) and contains 8 distinct phases, with each phase lasting precisely 504 blocks.
+The cycle begins with a full moon at Bitcoin's genesis block (block 0).
+Our calendar features 13 uniquely named moons per year - starting with the Orange Moon and concluding with Satoshi's Moon - with each named moon progressing through all 8 phases during its cycle.

-### Moon Phases

-Each moon cycle consists of 8 phases that complete every 4,032 blocks, with each phase lasting exactly 504 blocks.
-To determine the current moon phase:
+Remarkably, the Bitcoin Moon's 4,032-block cycle closely mirrors the real moon's ~29.5-day synodic period.
+This alignment means our virtual lunar calendar stays synchronized with actual astronomical events, creating a bridge between Bitcoin's digital time and the natural rhythms of our physical universe.

+This connection to real lunar cycles is particularly meaningful because the moon served as humanity's primary timekeeper for thousands of years, from ancient civilizations all the way up until the 1800s.
+By aligning our Bitcoin Moon with these natural cycles, we're reviving this ancient tradition in the digital age.

+Even today, many cultures continue to follow lunar calendars - China celebrates Lunar New Year, and many other societies maintain lunar-based traditions.
+The Bitcoin Moon honors this ongoing cultural significance while bringing lunar timekeeping into the blockchain era.

+### How do I calculate the current moon phase?

 1. **Find position within current moon cycle**: `current_block % 4032`
 2. **Determine phase**: Divide result by 504 and round down